Maska (2009 film): Soundtrack

 The music of Maska was launched at a function organized in song set erected at Rama Naidu studios on the night of 25 December 2008.
 Dasari launched the audio CD and gave the first unit to D Rama Naidu.
 D Suresh Babu launched the audiocassette and gave the first unit to the main leads of the film.

-Box office

-The film collected Rs 2.25 crores on its opening day and Rs.10 crores in its first week in theatres.
+"Gunde Godarila" was the first song that was composed for the film and "Aa Vaipunna Ee Vaipunna" was the second.